benedict-96/Cemracs2023/paper/src/results.md

 ```
 where ``||\cdot||_2`` is the ``L_2``-norm.
 The only difference between the two losses for the feedforward neural network and the transformer is that ``input`` and ``output`` are vectors ``\in\mathbb{R}^d`` in the first case and matrices ``\in\mathbb{R}^{d\times{}T}`` in the second.

-## Details on training and choice of hyperparameters
+## Details on Training and Choice of Hyperparameters

 The code is implemented in Julia [bezanson2017julia](@cite) as part of the library `GeometricMachineLearning.jl` [brantner2020GML](@cite).
 All the computations performed here are done in single precision on an NVIDIA Geforce RTX 4090 GPU [rtx4090](@cite).
 We use `CUDA.jl` [besard2018juliagpu](@cite) to perform computations on the GPU.